Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-5.md

 ### Trigger

-A request for finance information is sent to HR.
+A request for city information is sent to HR.

 ## MAIN SUCCESS SCENARIO

-1. Population analyst request information on city population in a region from largest to smallest.
+1. population analyst requests information for city population in a country from largest to smallest.
 2. HR advisor captures name of the role to get salary information for.
 3. HR advisor extracts current salary information of all employees of the given role.
 4. HR advisor provides report to finance.